Courses and Registration

 Students who have not enrolled in courses as part of their program of study for a period of 24 months will be inactivated from their program.
 A communication will be sent to your UofA email account prior to inactivation.

-Once your program enrolment has been inactivated, will be required to apply for readmission to the program: program readmission form (PDF).
+Once your program enrolment has been inactivated, you will be required to apply for readmission to the program: program readmission form (a readmission application fee applies).

 Course hours and/or courses earned and transfer credits awarded will be re-evaluated for relevancy within the current curriculum.